The Best Markets in Sydney: the 2024 Guide

 This market is almost certainly the best market for grabbing interesting souvenirs.
 The stalls here feature locally made handcrafted goods, and there are plenty of Australiana items for sale from lucky coins to native herbs and spices.

 I also suggest you check out the t-shirts from Sean Carver.
-You can see the full details of the various stallholders on the Rocks Market website
+You can see the full details of the various stallholders on the Rocks Market website.

 The market begins just south of Circular Quay on George Street and runs the length of the street to almost under the harbour bridge.
 Big umbrellas provide shelter from the weather year-round.
-It gets busiest at lunchtime so arrive early to avoid the crowds.
+It gets busier at lunchtime, so arrive early to avoid the crowds.
 By the time you are done, it will be time to explore some of the fabulous old pubs with a nice cold beer.

 Tip: There is also a foodie market on Fridays from 9am-3pm